-The business-type activities revenues, which were greater than program expenses and debt service payments, resulted in a \$36,510 increase in the business-type activities net position.
-The business-type activities net position increased an additional \$92,785 due to the transfer of the Maple Avenue Apartment operations.
+The business-type activities revenues, which were lower than program expenses and debt service payments, resulted in a \$215,670 decrease in the business-type activities net position.

 It should be noted that the capital assets generally decrease each year is due to depreciation.
 Depreciation is treated as an expense and reduces the results of operations but does not have an impact on unrestricted net position.
 Capital expenditures represent outflows of cash; however, the capital expenditures are not treated as an expense, and any increase in capital expenditures does not have an impact on unrestricted net position either.
-Any increase/decrease is reported in the net investment in capital assets.
-In 2015, capital assets increased \$99,919 due to the transfer of \$239,120 for the net book value of assets associated with the Maple Avenue Apartments offset by depreciation expense of \$139,201.
+Any increase/decrease is reported in the net investment for capital assets.
+In 2016, capital assets decreased \$124,644 due to the net book value of assets; depreciation expense was \$128,479.

 The capital assets for the EDA's Public Housing Program were initially acquired with funding provided by the federal government (HUD).
 The State of Minnesota (MHFA) provided subsequent modernization funding for these federally funded public housing units.
 West River Townhomes was built in large part with the proceeds of the State of Minnesota general obligation bonds provided through a MHFA Publicly Owned Housing Program (POHP) deferred loan.
 It is bond-financed property within the meaning of Minn.
 Stat. § 16A.695 and subject to the encumbrances imposed by that statute.
 Depending on the terms of the agreements involved, the federal and state governments could be deemed to retain an interest in these assets.
-However, the EDA has sufficient legal interest to accomplish the purposes for which the assets were acquired and modernized and has included such capital assets at cost less accumulated depreciation and related debt, within the applicable program's net position.
+However, the EDA has sufficient legal interest to accomplish the purposes for which the assets were acquired and modernized and has included such capital assets at cost, less accumulated depreciation and related debt, within the applicable program's net position.

 The contractual obligations and limitations placed upon the EDA by HUD and MHFA for the various housing programs can significantly affect the availability of these resources for future use.
-Therefore, the Statement of Net Position recognizes HUD and MHFA's contractual restriction of funds in the amount of \$1,769,681 in the business-type activities' net position.
+Therefore, the Statement of Net Position recognizes HUD's and MHFA's contractual restriction of funds in the amount of \$1,700,478 in the business-type activities' net position.